wrafique007/Linux_Kernel_Module/README.md

 # Project Description
-This project is about a Linux Kernel Module for LCD which used HD44780 LCD controller.
+This project is about a Linux Kernel Module of LCD which used HD44780 LCD controller.
 The kernel module was developed for embedded Linux(version 5.4) executing on BeagleBone Black

 # Hardware Used
 * BeagleBone black